- Conference Program

 In addition, SCinet created a new Diversity Program, funded by the NSF, to fund U.S. women in their early to mid career to participate in SCinet to get hands-on training and build their professional network.
 More on the Call for Participation is here.

 The NRE is SCinet's forum for displaying new or innovative demonstrations in network testbeds, emerging network hardware, protocols, and advanced network intensive scientific applications that will stretch the boundaries of a high-performance network.
+Read about NRE and the SC15 demos here.

 The second annual INDIS workshop will again be a part of the SC15 Tech Program.
 Innovating the Network for Data-Intensive Science (INDIS) showcases both Demonstrations and Technical Papers highlighting important developments in high-performance networking.
 With participants from research, industry, and government, this workshop discussed topics related to network testbeds, emerging network hardware, protocols, and advanced network intensive scientific applications.
 Read more about the INDIS workshop here.